the-alex-g/LD53/README.md

 Lance towers (green) have twice the range as the bolt towers, but shoot slightly slower.
 They cost 4 scrap.
 You can also add Armor to your towers.
 This allows them to withstand one explosion without breaking.

-When the little bomb people (LBPs) die, they explode, which destroys an nearby unarmored towers.
+When the little bomb people (LBPs) die, they explode, which destroys any nearby unarmored towers.
 The longer the game goes on, the better the LBPs get at exploding, running, and not dying.

 ## Third-Party Assets